mlswg/mls-architecture/draft-ietf-mls-architecture.md

 the rest of the group long enough that the mechanisms above no longer work.
 This can only be solved by sending a ReInit proposal to both groups, possibly with an external sender type, and recreating the group to contain all members again.

+If the Commit references an unknown proposal, group members may need to solicit the Delivery Service or other group members inidividually for the contents of the proposal.

 # Functional Requirements